 Should you use subdomains or subdirectories to store different parts of your website?
 And how does it affect your SEO?
 Let’s find out!

-We were recently in a situation where we had to make an important decision that affects both SEO and UX.
-Our client, Zaizon, had a website with a blog, and a webshop.
+I was recently in a situation where we had to make an important decision that affects both SEO and UX. had a website with a blog, and a webshop.

 The immediate questions that struck us were:

 - Should thew webshop be on a subdomain or a subdirectory?